(There's) Always Something There to Remind Me

-"(There's) Always Something There to Remind Me" is a song by songwriting team Burt Bacharach and Hal David.
-Originally recorded as a demo by Dionne Warwick in 1963, "(There's) Always Something There to Remind Me" first charted for Lou Johnson, whose version reached No. 49 on the Billboard Hot 100 in the summer of 1964.
-Sandie Shaw took the song to No. 1 in the UK that same year, while the duo Naked Eyes had a No. 8 hit with the song in the US two decades later in 1983.
+"(There's) Always Something There to Remind Me" is a song written by American songwriting duo Burt Bacharach and Hal David.
+Originally recorded as a demonstration tape by Dionne Warwick in 1963, "(There's) Always Something There to Remind Me" first charted for Lou Johnson, whose version reached number 49 on the Billboard Hot 100 in mid-1964.
+Sandie Shaw took the song to number one in the UK that same year, while the duo Naked Eyes had a number-eight hit with the song in the US two decades later in 1983.

 Sandie Shaw version

-British impresario Eve Taylor heard Johnson's version while on a US visit scouting for material for her recent discovery Sandie Shaw, who consequently covered the song for the UK market.
+British impresario Eve Taylor heard Johnson's version while on a US visit scouting for material for her recent discovery, Sandie Shaw, who consequently covered the song for the UK market.
 Rush-released in September 1964, the song was premiered by Shaw with a performance on Ready Steady Go!, the pop music TV program.
 The first week after its release, the single sold 65,000 copies.
-Shaw's version reached No. 1 on the UK Singles Chart, spending three weeks at the top of that listing in November 1964, and that same month it debuted on the Billboard Hot 100.
-However, despite reaching the Top Ten in some markets including Detroit and Miami Shaw's version failed to best the US showing of the Lou Johnson original; the Hot 100 peak of Shaw's version was No. 52.
+Shaw's version reached number one on the UK Singles Chart, spending three weeks there in November 1964, and that same month, it debuted on the Billboard Hot 100.
+Despite reaching the top 10 in some markets, including Detroit and Miami, Shaw's version failed to best the US showing of the Lou Johnson original; the Hot 100 peak of Shaw's version was number 52.

-A No. 1 hit in Canada and South Africa, Shaw's version of "...Always Something There to Remind Me" was also a hit in Australia (No. 16), Ireland (No. 7) and the Netherlands (No. 10), the track's success in the last territory not precluding hit status for the Dutch rendering by Edwin Rutten entitled "Ik moet altijd weer opnieuw aan je denken" (No. 12).
-Shaw herself recorded "...Always Something There to Remind Me" in French, as "Toujours un coin qui me rappelle", with lyrics by Ralph Bernet, which reached No. 19 in France, and in Italian, as "Il Mondo Nei Tuoi Occhi".
-A cover by Eddy Mitchell was more successful, reaching No. 2 in France in April 1965 and also reaching No. 3 on Belgium's French-language chart.
-Shaw made a bid for a German hit as well, rendering "...Always Something There to Remind Me" as "Einmal glücklich sein wie die ander'n".
+A number-one hit in Canada and South Africa, Shaw's version of "...Always Something There to Remind Me" was also a hit in Australia (number 16), Ireland (number seven), and the Netherlands (number 10); the track's success in the last territory did not preclude hit status for the Dutch rendering by Edwin Rutten entitled "Ik moet altijd weer opnieuw aan je denken" (number 12).
+Shaw herself recorded "...Always Something There to Remind Me" in French, as "Toujours un coin qui me rappelle", with lyrics by Ralph Bernet, which reached number 19 in France, and in Italian, as "Il Mondo Nei Tuoi Occhi".
+A cover by Eddy Mitchell was more successful, reaching number two in France in April 1965 and also reaching number three on Belgium's French-language chart.
+Shaw made a bid for a German hit, as well, rendering "...Always Something There to Remind Me" as "Einmal glücklich sein wie die ander'n".
 It was not a success.

-Chart history
+Charts

+The Carpenters version

+The Carpenters included the song on the 1971 album Carpenters.
+It was included in a medley of other Bacharach and Hall songs, including "I'll Never Fall in Love Again", "Walk on By", and "Do You Know the Way to San Jose".
+The song did not chart, but the album reached number two.